fkarg/fkarg.github.io/drafts/simulacra.md

 indicator that you believe in the other parts as well (which tends to become mostly true eventually).

-There are two political leaders in the camp you live in; one saying that the being across the river is a tiger, the other that it is a lion.
+**Example**: There are two political leaders in the camp you live in; one saying that the being across the river is a tiger, the other that it is a lion.
 By saying "There's a lion across the river" you signal group membership with one of them.
 There are probably in each group who claim to have seen the respective animal (_some_ evidence).
 Some weird people excluded by everyone (but somewhat depended on, since they are somewhat smart) say that they might both exist, or that it might have been a [different animal][golden possum] altogether.
 But you are now a member of the 'lion' group, so these questions do not concern you anymore.
 Welcome.

 **Required Context**: Established group identities with a narrative.